jakoenterprise/documentation/source/includes/_infrastructure.md

 # 2. switch to the app directory
 cd /srv/www/magento

-# 3. run the CLI image importer to insert records to the DB
+# 3. run the CLI image importer to insert records to the DB (skip the S3 sync)
 php shell/local/jako.php rms:imageImporter --skip-sync

 # 4. connect to MySQL (the host for UBIQ is db.ubiqlife.com)